auroramod/docs/docs/install.md

     If you already have the Steam version, you may install the DLCs using our DLC torrent.

-1. Download the DLC torrent [h1_dlc.torrent] (**ADD LINK TO TORENT**)
+1. Download the DLC torrent [h1_dlc.torrent](/files/h1_dlcs.torrent)

 2. Extract and place all the DLC files in the root directory of your game.
-If the dialogue box asks you to merge folders, click "yes to all or Replace file in destination" (**ADD IMAGE HERE**)
+If the dialogue box asks you to merge folders, click "yes to all or Replace file in destination"

 ## Installing the H1-Mod client